diksha29arora/Next-Word-Prediction/README.md

 # Word-Prediction
 This is a NLP and AI based project we can predict the next word given some previous words of a sentance.

-I've first make the dataset from teh raw text file which is moby.txt.
-The dataset is made in such a way that first 25 words are going to be taken for features and next word(26th) is treated as label.
-Then I use tokenize funtion from keras to encode the text into word embeddings.
-Feel free to go through the ipynb file, try to run it on Google Colab because it's a very computationaly expensive task.
+In this project, the dataset has been taken from a raw text file, named "moby.txt".
+The dataset is structured in a way that first 25 words are taken for features and the 26th or the next word is treated as label.
+Then, a function called "tokenize" from keras is used to encode the text into word embeddings.

-Happy Learning